grezxune/tommy_treb/_posts/2018-03-8-learning-react.md

 {% endhighlight %}

 ### Why Is There Omitted Code?
-The missing code here is event handler code, specifically `handlePick`, `handleDeleteOptions`, `handleDeleteOption`, `handleAddOption`, and `handleClearSelectedOutput`.
+The missing code here is event handler code, specifically "`handlePick`", "`handleDeleteOptions`", "`handleDeleteOption`", "`handleAddOption`", and "`handleClearSelectedOutput`".

-These methods live here because I'm not using any pattern for state management besides out of the box functionality from React.
+These methods live here because I'm not using any pattern for state management besides out-of-the-box functionality from React.
 There are other ways to handle this such as Redux or GraphQL but that's out of the scope for this post.

 Essentially, if one of these other patterns were followed/implemented these methods could live in the components that use them, and the state would be shared throughout the app.
 This alleviates the need for a parent component like this to house the state and act as a controller for it.

 ### What Are Those Other Methods?
-The three methods `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` are React lifecycle methods.
-These are not required, and in fact the `componentWillUnmount` method could just be removed from this file as it clearly does nothing useful.
+The three methods "`componentDidMount`", "`componentDidUpdate`", and "`componentWillUnmount`" are React lifecycle methods.
+These are not required, and in fact, the "`componentWillUnmount`" method could just be removed from this file, as it clearly does nothing useful.
 It was part of the React course to demonstrate when that method is called in the lifecycle of a component.

 The [React documentation](https://reactjs.org/docs/react-component.html) has really great explanations of each of these methods and when to or not to use them.
-The lifecycle method that I use the most is `componentDidMount`.
-This is where AJAX requests can be fired off from to gather data for a component.
+The lifecycle method that I use the most is "`componentDidMount`".
+This is where AJAX requests can be fired off to gather data for a component.

 # The Next project
 The final project in the React course introduces some new concepts.
-Namely it introduces Redux (which I mentioned earlier), and it also uses Firebase to store data and authenticate users.
-It's pretty cool that you get a finished app out of this course that utilizes these technologies!
+Namely it introduces Redux (which I mentioned earlier), and also uses Firebase to store data and authenticate users.
+It is pretty cool that you get a finished app out of this course that utilizes these technologies!

 The app is called [Expensify](http://expensify.tommytreb.com) and is absolutely a real world usable app when you're done.
 It allows a user to log in and enter expenses and some other information.
 A user can filter or search their expenses and see how many there are and the total.
-This is a very extensible app that could use some added features after the course is done guiding you through the basics.
+This very extensible app could use some added features after the course is done guiding you through the basics.
 Some graphs could easily be added to show visualization of a user's data, etc.

 I will consider creating a second part to this post about the Expensify app, as this one is getting a bit lengthy.
 I can get into what exactly Redux does in that post as well, so keep an eye out for that blog!

 # Conclusion
 The amount of value gained from a simple $10-$20 purchase on Udemy is unmatched.
 You learn so many valuable and real world skills, and you can revisit them at any time for reference.
-I have enjoyed taking many Udemy courses and I'm sure I'll continue this trend.
+I have enjoyed taking many Udemy courses and I'm sure I will continue this trend.

 I hope this was useful and/or interesting!
 If it was I'd love to hear from you in the comments below.